Getting Started

 npm run dev

 Prepending the renoun CLI ensures that the renoun process starts before your framework’s server.
-The CLI starts a WebSocket server that will watch for changes to the file system and communicates with renoun components.
+The CLI starts a WebSocket server that will watch for changes to the file system and communicates with renoun components and utilities.

 Path Aliases